mrahulbw/ToDoTrek/README.md

-# My Android Application
+# ToDoTrek

-Welcome to the repository for ToDoTrek This README provides an overview of the project, including the tech stack, architecture, setup instructions, and more.
+Welcome to the repository for ToDoTrek!
+This README provides an overview of the project, including the tech stack, architecture, setup instructions, and more.

 ## Table of Contents